 We evaluate the patterns of transmission requests and their disposition to determine whether market participants have had difficulty accessing Duke's transmission network.
 If requests for transmission service are frequently denied unjustifiably, this could indicate an attempt to exercise market power.
-The volume of accepted requests during this study period exceeded the volume in the third quarter of 2015 and the approval rate was also high, averaging over 99 percent.
+The volume of accepted requests during this study period were approximately the same as the volume in the fourth quarter of 2015 and the approval rate was also high, averaging over 99 percent.
 Given the high volume of service sold and the high level of approvals, we do not find a pattern in the disposition of transmission requests that indicates restricted access to transmission.